islandora-community/IslandoraCon2023/_pages/logistics.md

 ---

-On this page learn more about accomodations and travel to Toronto and to UTSC.
+On this page learn more about accomodations and travel to Toronto and to the University of Toronto Scarborough.